Düsseldorf: Air

 Düsseldorf Airport is Germany's fourth-busiest airport.

 Düsseldorf Airport, also referred to as Rhein-Ruhr Airport, is located 8 km north of the city centre in the district of Lohausen and can easily be reached by train or the S-Bahn urban railway.
 There is a long-distance train station served by regional and national services, which is linked to the airport by the SkyTrain, an automatic people mover.
 Another station situated under the terminal building carries the S-Bahn line (S11) to Düsseldorf Central Station, and to Cologne as well as a few selected night services.
+On september 4th, the U80 and U81 metro line opened to commence metro services between the city and the airport.
+U80 runs from the central station in Düsseldorf whilst U81 runs from Arena messe nord.

-After those of Frankfurt, Munich and Berlin, Düsseldorf Airport is Germany's fourth largest commercial airport, with 25.5 million passengers annually (2019).
+After those of Frankfurt, Munich and Berlin, Düsseldorf Airport is Germany's fourth largest commercial airport, with 19 million passengers annually (2023).
 The airport offers 180 destinations on four continents, and is served by 70 airlines.

 The airport buildings were partly destroyed by a devastating fire caused by welding works in 1996, killing 17 people.
 Following this event, it was completely rebuilt and the Skytrain was installed.